 The Best Way to Split Utility Bills (Gas, Electricity, Water, Internet)

-Utility bills are recurring and unavoidable, which makes fairness important.
-Small differences in usage can feel bigger when bills arrive every month.
+Utility bills are recurring and unavoidable.
+That makes fairness important.
+Small usage differences can feel larger when bills arrive every month.

 Some utilities make sense to split evenly.
-Others may need adjustment if usage differences are obvious.
-The goal is to avoid overthinking while still keeping things fair.
+Others may need adjustment when differences are obvious.
+The goal is to stay fair without turning every bill into a calculation exercise.

 When splitting utility bills, you have two main options: equal splitting for simplicity, or usage-based splitting for precision.
 The right choice depends on your living situation and group preferences.